prabhavk/mst-backbone-repo/README.md

 Input files:

-alignment.fas: a multiple sequence alignment file in FASTA format
+alignment.fas: a multiple sequence alignment file in fasta format

-tree.newick: a phylogenetic tree in NEWICK format.
+tree.newick: a phylogenetic tree in newick format.
 The input tree is re-rooted such that BIC is minimized.

 Parameters: